IndicGen/IndicText2VideoGen/README.md

-# IndicVideoGen - YouTube Shorts Scripts, TTS, and Image Generator
+# IndicVideoGen - YouTube Shorts Scripts Generator using ChatGPT, Dall E and Smallest.ai Text to Speech

 This project generates YouTube Shorts scripts, corresponding TTS (Text-to-Speech) audio, and images for an Indic Video Generation project based on the Kshetradanam temple blog description in a PDF.
 Finally, it combines these elements into a video using MoviePy.